Table of Contents

 What is Report Writing?

-A report is a structured document designed to present information, analyze data, and provide conclusions or recommendations.
+A report is a structured document designed to present information, analyse data, and provide conclusions or recommendations.
 It requires clarity, precision, and relevance.
 Typically, a report includes:

 Title: Brief and descriptive, indicating the report’s focus.